-Financial Reporting and Compliance 2B FRCO2B-6 This module explores financial reporting and compliance requirements for ethical leadership in a growing business context.
-This module builds on the fundamental reporting and compliance principles introduced in Financial Reporting and Compliance FRCO2A-6.
-Students will expand their knowledge by becoming familiar with principles relating to intellectual property and fair value accounting measures.
-They will apply these principles in alignment with the applicable accounting standards, and in compliance with the related taxation legislation.
-This module also introduces the fundamental reporting and compliance principles for group financial statements, which students will apply by preparing basic group financial statements for a simple South African group of companies.
+This module explores financial reporting and compliance requirements for ethical leadership in a growing business context.
+This module builds on the fundamental reporting and compliance principles introduced in Financial Reporting and Compliance 2A-6.
+Students will expand their knowledge by, amongst others, becoming familiar with principles relating to intellectual property and fair value accounting measures, and apply them in alignment with the applicable accounting standards and in compliance with the related taxation legislation.
+This module also introduces the fundamental reporting and compliance principles regarding group financial statements, which students will apply by preparing basic group financial statements for a simple South African group of companies using appropriate tools.
 FRCO2A-6 is a prerequisite for this module.